-3.5 VIRTUAL TEAMWORK
+3.6 VIRTUAL TEAMWORK

-Effective teamwork has never been more important than it is today, as our world is facing unknown challenges related to and consequences of the Covid-19 crisis.
+Effective teamwork has never been more important than it is today.
 Teamwork remains a key tool to face these challenges head-on, since working in teams - especially those with different skillsets and backgrounds - sparks innovation, enables agility, and leads to better outcomes.